wolfSSL/wolfssl-nginx/README.md

 ## Post-Quantum Algorithms

-Starting with wolfSSL version 5.0.1 and nginx version 1.21.4, You can now enable the integration of liboqs in wolfSSL thus enabling post-quantum algorithms for your HTTPS connections over TLS 1.3.
+Starting with wolfSSL version 5.1.0 and nginx version 1.21.4, You can now enable the integration of liboqs in wolfSSL thus enabling post-quantum algorithms for your HTTPS connections over TLS 1.3.
 In this case, the web server will be nginx with wolfSSL and the web client will be curl with wolfSSL.

 First, you will need to build the OpenQuantumSafe group's liboqs and their fork of OpenSSL to generate the certificate chain that uses the post-quantum FALCON signature scheme.
-Instructions for that are in wolfSSL git repoitory's INSTALL file.
+Instructions for that are in wolfSSL git repository's INSTALL file.
 Note that when you generate your certificates, you will need to add your IP address as a subject alternative name.
 See here for more details: https://www.openssl.org/docs/manmaster/man5/x509v3_config.html

 When building wolfSSL, you will need to add a couple extra flags:

 ```
-./configure --enable-nginx --with-liboqs --enable-all
+./configure --prefix=/usr/local --enable-nginx --with-liboqs --enable-curl
 make all
 make check
 sudo make install